 - The Problem of Antimicrobial Resistance: gain insight into our understanding of prevention and treatment of infectious diseases, learn about hygiene theory, germ theory and the discovery of antibiotics.

 - Introducing Antimicrobial Resistance: explore how antibiotics can exert powerful antibacterial effects, focusing on the different modes of antibiotic action.

 - AMR in Animals: explore in depth the challenge of antimicrobial resistance in animals.

-- Isolating and Identifying Bacteria (Human Health): learn microbiology techniques for isolating and identifying bacteria in clinical laboratories, including sample collection, transport, and storage of isolates.
+- Isolating and Identifying Bacteria (Human and Animal Health): in these two modules, you will learn microbiology techniques for isolating and identifying bacteria in clinical laboratories, including sample collection, transport, and storage of isolates.

 - Antimicrobial Susceptibility Testing: Explore disk diffusion, MICs and breakpoints and understand relevant international guidelines.

 - Testing for Mechanisms of Resistance: learn about the phenotypic and genotypic laboratory techniques that are used to test for common mechanisms of AMR.

 - Quality Assurance & AMR Surveillance: Learn key principles of laboratory quality assurance, quality control and quality management systems.